 - Follow the ants' trail to identify the path they follow, even if you can’t find out where the ants are coming in.

 Carpenter ants nest in moist, decaying wood outdoors and in homes and buildings.
-If infestations grow, they may also expand into sound wood.
+If infestations grow and moisture spreads, they may also expand into sound wood or use it as a tunnel.
 These ants usually have more than one nesting site, including a parent and satellite colonies.
 To control carpenter ants:

 - Trim trees and shrubs away from the home, and caulk all wire and cable penetrations through exterior walls.
 Remove or repair aging or decaying wood on or around the home.

-- Apply a granular or liquid insecticide to an area about 2 to 4 feet... wide all around the perimeter of the home, using a product labeled for controlling carpenter ants.
+- Apply a liquid insecticide up the exterior walls around 3 feet and spray the ground up to 5 feet out around perimeter of the home, using a product labeled for controlling carpenter ants.
 It's usually best to apply the insecticide in the spring and fall.

 - Find the carpenter ant nest(s), and apply a chemical insecticide directly into it and along its tunnels and trails.
 However, because there can be multiple nests, it can be difficult to locate them all, particularly the main nest, which is often outdoors.